JadhavRohan5256/News-management-system/README.md

 # News-management-system
-This is Content Management System based project. this is pure responsive site.
-Hosted link = https://todaysnews.epizy.com
+this is modified version of News Mangement System Hosted link = https://todaysnews.epizy.com